mathworks/drone-simulation/README.md

 This detailed guide takes you step by step through participating in this hackathon.
 It includes the challenge statement, resources, requirements, and details on submissions and evaluations.

 ### Intro Presentation.pdf
-A presentation introducing you to the challenge and drone simulation, which includes a hands-on activity.
+A presentation introducing you to the challenge and drone simulation, which includes hands-on activities.

 ### Scoring Rubric.pdf
 This document provides the grading rubric for how judges will score the submissions.